PVieira04/CI-project-1/README.md

 [Reflow 1.4.10](https://www.w3.org/TR/WCAG21/#reflow) - Media queries are used to ensure that there is no loss of contnet or functionality when content is shown at a width of 320px.

+[Text Spacing 1.4.12](https://www.w3.org/TR/WCAG21/#text-spacing) - em units used in font sizes in order to allow no loss of content or functionality when user changes paragraph spacing, text line height, word spacing and letter spacing.

 [Keyboard (No Exception) 2.1.3](https://www.w3.org/TR/WCAG21/#keyboard-no-exception) - The page is completely keyboard accessible and users can navigate through different pages of the website.

 [Bypass Blocks 2.4.1](https://www.w3.org/TR/WCAG21/#bypass-blocks) - The navigation bar was restructured and a header placed above it which contained a link to skip navigation.
 This was then sent of the page using CSS and can only be targeted using tab or shift+tab on the keyboard.